fallenapollonian/fallenapollonian.github.io/articles/economic-growth.md

 Longer healthcare wait times are associated with greater risk of mortality [(Prentice & Pizer, 2007;](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1955366/)  [Barua et al., 2014;](https://www.fraserinstitute.org/sites/default/files/effect-of-wait-times-on-mortality-in-canada.pdf)  [Pincus et al., 2017)](https://jamanetwork.com/journals/jama/fullarticle/2664460).

+Public healthcare in low and middle-income countries was less efficient than private healthcare, but private healthcare had worse patient outcomes and more frequently violated medical standards of practice [(Basu et al., 2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3378609/).

+The US spends far more on healthcare than other high-income countries, but their quality of care is worse notably in terms of mortality amenable to health.
+Universality appears to be the best way to improve healthcare, although there is diversity in how that is achieved [(Schneider et al., 2017)](https://interactives.commonwealthfund.org/2017/july/mirror-mirror/).

+Single-payer healthcare financing in the US has been found in the majority of studies to amount to a net savings in the long-run [(Cai et al., 2020)](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1003013).

 </div>